Here’s a tale from “the shores of the Chesapeake Bay” (to quote a beloved jingle) that you don’t hear

 “People put a big pot of crab soup in the fridge and because it’s so dense, it takes too long to get down to 45 degrees,” said Reid, a graduate of the Culinary Institute of America.
 “It must be broken down to smaller, shallow pans and can’t take more than four hours to get cold enough to hold.
 Same for chicken soup, bean soup; on and on if it has protein.”

 Bertha Muller passed her crab soup recipe down to her daughter, Kathleen “Kas” Ryan, Leo’s mother.
 Kas—whose husband Leo, Sr. often brought home live crabs from West Baltimore—in turn taught Leo’s wife, Lori Thomasson Ryan, the trick.
-Lori inherited the meteorological caveat
+Lori inherited the meteorological caveat as well.

 “My mom (Kas) never really knew the measurements of the spices, she did it by sight,” said Leo.
 “When we were first married and Lori wanted to make crab soup, Mom would throw the spices together in an old mayonnaise jar and give it to her to throw in the pot.”